 What I did end up using as a meal planner is this decorative chalkboard menu by Rumula & Co.
 It’s kind of a flimsy piece that comes rolled up and does not look pretty right out of the box.
 You also need to buy the chalk markers separately.
 Unfortunately it will not stick to the wall as advertised.
 It repeatedly rolled up and fell off.
 I still liked the look of it, so I stuck it to the wall and then nailed a frame all around it to hold the edges down.
 It’s not going anywhere now!
 The “notes” section on the side works great for the grocery list.
 I just jot down stuff there as I need it and then snap a pic of the list before I go to the grocery store.

 Update: Still use this!
-I updated the link to a different chalkboard menu because this one is no longer available.
+I updated the link above to a different chalkboard menu because this one is no longer available.
 Looks like the new one is a better style that even comes with markers.

 The Little Daily Appointment Book/Planner